aarneranta/informath/README.md

 Due to its simplicity and expressivity, together with an existing implementation and conversions, we have chosen Dedukti as the interlingua for other proof systems.

-### Agda, Coq, and Lean
+### Agda, Rocq, and Lean

-Agda, Coq, and Lean are type-theoretical proof systems just like Dedukti.
+Agda, Rocq, and Lean are type-theoretical proof systems just like Dedukti.
 But all of them have a richer syntax than Dedukti, because they are intended to be hand-written by mathematicians and programmers, whereas Dedukti has an austere syntax suitable for automatic generation for code.

-Translators from both Agda, Coq, and Lean to Dedukti are available, and we have no plans to write our own ones.
+Translators from each of Agda, Rocq, and Lean to Dedukti are available, and we have no plans to write our own ones.
 However, translators from Dedukti to these formalisms are included in the current directory.
-They are very partial, because they only have to target fragments of the Agda, Coq, and Lean.
+They are very partial, because they only have to target fragments of the Agda, Rocq, and Lean.
 This is all we need for the purpose of autoformalization, if the generated code is just to be machine-checked and not to be read by humans.

-However, if Informath is to be used as an input tool by Agda, Coq, and Lean users, nice-looking syntax is desirable.
-In the case of Coq and Lean, we have tried to include some syntactic sugar, such as infix notations.
-In Agda, this has not yet been done, partly because the syntactic sugar is not as standardized as in Coq and Lean.
+However, if Informath is to be used as an input tool by Agda, Rocq, and Lean users, nice-looking syntax is desirable.
+In the case of Rocq and Lean, we have tried to include some syntactic sugar, such as infix notations.
+In Agda, this has not yet been done, partly because the syntactic sugar is not as standardized as in Rocq and Lean.

 Another caveat is that Dedukti is, by design, more liberal than the other systems.
 Type checking of code generated from type-correct Dedukti code can therefore fail in them.
 This can sometimes be repaired by inserting extra code such as coercions, but this is still mostly future work.